reaperhulk/dsa-ctf/emails/dsa_details.md

 `rinv` is calculated just like `kinv` above.
 So since we know every value with the exception of `k` all we need to learn is `k` to obtain `x`!

+Once we have `x` we can confirm it's correct by computing `g**x % p`.
+The result should be equal to `y`.
+Remember that you'll want to do that via modular exponentiation!

-Why don't you look at the source code to see how they derive `k` for signatures.
+Why don't you look at the source code to see how they derive `k` for signatures?
 It must be predictable in some fashion.
 Email me if you're having trouble!